skrupler/ideal/README.md

 # ideal.sh
-A bash wrapper for checking a directory tree of sub directories containing `.sfv` files and then calculate the checksum and blacklist those whom are deemed unfit.
+A wrapper written in bash for checking a directory tree of sub directories containing `.sfv` files and then calculate the checksum and blacklist those whom are deemed unfit.

 ## About
-This is a wrapper script in bash which checks folders for sfv and then scans them.
+Ideal is a swedish word for something if not perfection, near perfection.
+This is a wrapper script in bash which checks folders for sfv files and then calculates them.
 Those who fail will be logged to a file (default: `failed.log`).
 Ideal is swedish and is a word something near perfection - which you want your releases to be.
-It makes use of cksfv for the actual sfv calculations.

 ### Dependencies

-* ~~bc~~
 * cksfv

 ### Usage
-The default usage `./ideal.sh -t /path/to/target/` does not touch anything except writing a `failed.log` to `~/` once `cksfv` is done calculating the checksums.
+The default usage `./ideal.sh -t /path/to/target/ -r (music|movie)` does not touch anything except writing a `failed.log` to `~/` once `cksfv` is done calculating the checksums.
 The `failed.log` will be zeroed upon each new scan (read script invocation).

 `$ ideal.sh -t /path/to/directory -w -m`